 We are very blessed by a healthy and stable population of Common Loons on Northwood Lake.
 And, the calls of the loons have been a blessing in my life since I was a very little girl.
 The loons' calls have been the background music to some of the happiest times of my life.
 So, it seemed to be a natural for me to volunteer for The Loon Preservation Committee.
 And, so I did.

 I volunteered to be a "Loon Watcher," that sounds good, right?
 Watch loons, all summer?
 I'm in.
-Good grief, am I in.

 Early in the summer I met Ray, the Loon Preservation Committee's field biologist for Northwood Lake, and essentially my "boss."
 He and I hit it off right from the start when I learned that he was attending college in Fort Kent, Maine, and i told him I know how beautiful Fort Kent is, I'd been there a number of times.
 Not many people can say that.
 I shared with him the fact that I had 7 times paddled the Allagash Wilderness Waterway from its southern most point of Chamberlain Lake (where Ray's girlfriend was doing a summer internship) north to it's terminus in Fort Kent.
-That was it, Ray and I were soul mates.... in spite of our age difference.
+That was it, Ray and I pals.... in spite of our age difference.
 He was my leader, I was his student.
 He is a great teacher, and I'm insatiably curious.
 Perfect match.

-Well, it turns out being a Loon Watcher isn't just about watching loons, and Ray got me off and running in this inaugural summer of loon watching.
+It turns out being a Loon Watcher isn't just about watching loons, and Ray got me off and running in this inaugural summer of loon watching.
 He was a patient teacher and leader, and was not afraid to give me assignments.
 Put that together with my natural ability to go all in on everything I do and you end up where I am right now, One Loon Short of a Nervous Breakdown.